Jim Byrne Accessible Website Design is celebrating 20 years ensuring equal access for disabled people

 Website Accessibility Auditing – WCAG 2 Checks

-A website accessibility audit checks that your website is accessible to disabled people (a legal requirement outlined in the Equality Act 2010).
+A website access audit checks that your website is accessible to disabled people (a legal requirement outlined in the Equality Act 2010).
 Our website auditors are the most experience and skilled in the UK; we will check your site against the WCAG 2.0 guidelines and check that your site is compliant with the BS8878 Web Accessibility Code of Practice.
 Our audits go way beyond tick box checks; they check that your site is accessible and will be usable to the real people who visit your site.

 Document accessibility compliance (PDF, Doc) It is also a legal requirement that the Word and PDF documents you provide via your website are accessible.
 Contact us today to take advantage of our unique expertise in this area.